MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/step-1-device-and-app-readiness.md

 For more information, see [Introduction to software inventory in Configuration Manager](https://docs.microsoft.com/configmgr/core/clients/manage/inventory/introduction-to-software-inventory) and setting platform requirements in application packages in [Packages and programs in Configuration Manager](https://docs.microsoft.com/configmgr/apps/deploy-use/packages-and-programs).

-## Desktop App Assure
+## App Assure

-Another tool to help with Windows 10 and Office 365 ProPlus app compatibility is the [Desktop App Assure](https://aka.ms/desktopappassure) program available through the FastTrack Center.
+Another tool to help with Windows 10 and Office 365 ProPlus app compatibility is the [App Assure](https://aka.ms/appassure) program available through the FastTrack Center.
 Through Desktop App Assure in the event of valid application issues a Microsoft engineer with work with you at no additional cost to help remediate the application incompatibility.

 ## Continued Use of Diagnostic Data Tools